Getting Started: Salvias for Zone 9

 However, many of the sages that FBTS grows prefer average watering despite being drought tolerant.
 Average watering is based on local rainfall and water availability, including gray water you save from other household uses.
 Salvias in the Autumn Sage (S. greggii) and Mountain Sage (S. microphylla) group -- classified as being drought tolerant yet "average" for watering -- would be a good choice for Sacramento.

-If you live in a part of Zone 9 that is at either extremely dry or extremely damp, the most efficient way to search for sages may be the Salvias by Culture category in the product menu.
+If you live in a part of Zone 9 that is either extremely dry or extremely damp, the most efficient way to search for sages may be the Salvias by Culture category in the product menu.
 When that page opens, two of the choices are drought tolerant and moisture loving.
-After opening either subcategory, go to the product filters to refine your search by selecting a zone.

 Paying Attention to Customers Coast-to-Coast